-Applicants at ST1 level are invited to apply for overseas experience placements as part of their GP training.
+Applicants appointed to ST1 level will be invited to apply for overseas experience placements as part of their GP training.

 Global Health Fellowships enable successful applicants to work overseas in a resource poor rural South African community for twelve months between ST2 and ST3 as part of a four year Global Health and GP training programme.
 Deployment overseas is taken a Time out of Programme Experience (OOPE) A UK equivalent salary is paid by the South African Government.

-This option is available in many HEE Local Offices and Wales for Round 1 GP recruitment (August 2017 start) and further details are contained on the Global Health Fellowship page.
+This option is available in many HEE Local Offices and Wales and further details are contained on the Global Health Fellowship page.